geocomPP/sdvwR/chapter.md

     ## 5         1 Admin-0 country         6              Armenia    ARM

 You can see there are a lot of columns associated with this file.
-Although we will keep all of the them, we are only really interested in the population estimate ("pop\_est") field.
+Although we will keep all of them, we are only really interested in the population estimate ("pop\_est") field.
 Before progressing it is is worth reprojecting the data in order that the population data can be seen better.
 The coordinate reference system of the wrld shapefile is currently WGS84.
 This is the common latitude and longitude format that